 Ms. Ferrer has resolved high-pressure legal problems involving unreasonable regulatory changes, expropriation of private property, and transnational invasion of intellectual property rights, among others.
-She specializes in competition law, constitutional law, arbitration and mediation, banking and finance, and project finance.
+She specializes in competition law, constitutional law, and arbitration and mediation.

-She is also a lecturer at the University of the Philippines, where she taught courses on legal research and legal bibliography.
+She is a lecturer at the University of the Philippines, where she teaches courses on legal research and writing.
 She occasionally consults for the same university’s research and policy initiatives.